srinivasbojja369/mywebclass/readme.md

 ### 1. [FIRST WATCH THIS VIDEO](https://youtu.be/uNHNLale9A0)

-### 2. FIND A PARTNER USING SLACK OR THE CANVAS DISCUSSION BOARD!
+### 2. FIND A PARTNER USING SLACK OR THE CANVAS DISCUSSION BOARD

 ### 3. Both Partners ACCEPT THE Assignment GITHUB to create their own GitHub repo, so each person has the chance to do all the steps and practice makes perfect...